mtti/mhp/README.md

 ## License

-MIT.
+Apache License version 2.0.
 See `LICENSE` file for more information.